• Skip to primary navigation

 • Payment of a registration fee (to the council)

 • The lifetime registration fees are a one-off payment for the life of the pet.
-Registration fees are available below or on the Office of Local Government website.
+Registration fees are available on the Office of Local Government website.

 What is a Microchip?